American golden plover: Description

 It is similar to two other golden plovers, European and Pacific.
 The American golden plover is smaller, slimmer and relatively longer-legged than European golden plover (Pluvialis apricaria) which also has white axillary (armpit) feathers.
-It is more similar to Pacific golden plover (Pluvialis fulva) with which it was once considered conspecific under the name "lesser golden plover".
+It is more similar to Pacific golden plover (Pluvialis fulva) with which it shares grey axillary feathers; it was once considered conspecific under the name "lesser golden plover".
 The Pacific golden plover is slimmer than the American species, has a shorter primary projection, and longer legs, and is usually yellower on the back.
+In breeding plumage, the American golden plover has a solid black lower belly and undertail, while the Pacific and European golden plovers have at least some to extensive white on the flanks and undertail.
+However, first-summer immature birds often gain only partial summer plumage with incomplete black and can be confused more easily.
+Another useful distinction is that in fall, the post-breeding moult is a month or more later in American golden plover (September to October, on the wintering grounds) than in Pacific golden plover (August).

 Distribution

-The breeding habitat of American golden plover is Arctic tundra from northern Canada and Alaska.
+The breeding habitat of American golden plover is Arctic tundra in northern Canada (Baffin Island west to Yukon and northernmost British Columbia) and Alaska.
 They nest on the ground in a dry open area.
 They are migratory and winter in southern South America.
-They follow an elliptical migration path; northbound birds pass through Central America about January–April and stage in great numbers in places like Illinois before their final push north.
+They follow an elliptical migration path; northbound birds pass through Central America from January to April and stage in great numbers in places like Illinois before their final push north.
 In fall, they take a more easterly route, flying mostly over the western Atlantic and Caribbean Sea to the wintering grounds in Patagonia.
 The bird has one of the longest known migratory routes of over 25000 mi.
 Of this, 2400 mi is over open ocean where it cannot stop to feed or drink.
 It does this from body fat stores that it stocks up on prior to the flight.

-It is a regular vagrant to western Europe.
+It is a regular though scarce fall migrant in western Europe, with typically 20–25 sightings annually in Great Britain; spring records are much rarer.

 A comparison of dates and migratory patterns leads to the conclusion that Eskimo curlews and American golden plovers were the most likely shore birds to have attracted the attention of Christopher Columbus to the nearby Americas in early October 1492, after 65 days at sea out of sight of land.

-American golden plover and picked up the spores while lining their nests.
-Then when the birds arrive in new places they molt, leaving behind the feathers and their precious cargo to start growing again at the other end of the world.

-Behavior
+Behaviour

 Breeding

 This bird uses scrape nests, lining them with lichens, grass, and leaves.
-At its breeding grounds, it is very territorial, displaying aggressively to neighbors.
-Some American plovers are also territorial in their wintering grounds.
+At its breeding grounds, it is very territorial, displaying aggressively to neighbours.
+Some American golden plovers are also territorial in their wintering grounds.